ccrismancox/AJPS_audienceCosts/readme.md

 ### File structure
 Main folder:

-- `readme.txt`: plain text version of this pdf
+- `readme.txt`: plain text readme
-- `readme.md`: plain text version of this pdf
+- `readme.md`: plain text readme
-- `readme.pdf`: This document
+- `readme.pdf`: This document in pdf format
 - `xubuntu-14.04-desktop-amd64.iso`: CD image of Xubuntu 14.04 (Trusty Tahir), the operating system used in the estimation.
 - `fullReplication.sh`: a bash script file that installs all necessary software and runs all the replication code.
 Once Xubuntu 14.04 is running, this file will setup all software, compile the dataset and replicate all results
 - `Data`: a folder containing the following